I love TQTs!

 Beyond making tests less stressful and more rewarding for students and instructors, TQTs should generally promote students’ transfer of knowledge to new contexts by encouraging practice on multiple examples with different surface features (Kaminske et al. 2020).

-Since TQTs emphasize (A) cognition above and beyond straight memorization, (B) transparent alignment of practice and testing, and (C) abundant opportunities for collaborative student practice, they may be considered a child of backwards design and a sibling or cousin of specs grading, Mary-Ann Wilkelmes' TILT, Deb Donovan's Learning Targets and Success Criteria, and Ben Wiggins' public exams (blog post; bioRxiv preprint).
+Since the TQT framework emphasizes (A) cognition above and beyond straight memorization, (B) transparent alignment of practice and testing, and (C) abundant opportunities for creative and collaborative student practice, it may be considered a cousin of approaches such as specs grading, Mary-Ann Winkelmes' TILT, and Deb Donovan's Learning Targets and Success Criteria.

 geographic distribution of TQT collaborators

-• While I continue to write and edit TQTs, my current set of ~250 TQTs is available in a Google Drive folder for Human Anatomy and Physiology.
-(I use these mostly with sophomore pre-nursing students.)
+• While I continue to write and edit TQTs, my existing TQTs are available in Google Drive folders for Human Anatomy and Physiology and Cell Biology.
+(These are mostly intended for sophomore pre-nursing students, but some are better for more advanced students.)

 • Using TQTs to Help Students Integrate Previous Content and New Content